johnsonandjohnson/Bodiless-JS/packages/bodiless-search/README.md

 Indexing on your site is defined by the `BODILESS_SEARCH_INDEX_SELECTOR` env variable.
 It is recommended that you set it to the body of your content or body of your articles.
-It accepts classes or ids or other items and is comma separated.
+It accepts classes or ids or other selectors and is comma separated.
 If you want to index all items in the body of your page use "body *" and all content within body will be indexed.